A Survey on Speech Deepfake Detection: Fully Deepfake detection

-\textbf{Codec augmentation} This technique is utilized to replicate compression algorithms used in encoding audio signals, thereby enhancing the model's robustness to unseen coding and transmission artifacts, especially in datasets like ASVspoof2021-LA set \cite{das2021known, arora2021impact, fathan2022mel, Caceres2021Vox, wu2022fusionTDNN, das2021data}.
+\textbf{Codec augmentation} This technique is utilized to replicate compression algorithms used in encoding speech signals, thereby enhancing the model's robustness to unseen coding and transmission artifacts, especially in datasets like ASVspoof2021-LA set \cite{ fathan2022mel, Caceres2021Vox}.
 Codec augmentation can be categorized into two main types: multimedia encoding and transmission encoding.
-In multimedia encoding, raw audio is transformed into various codecs such as MP3, M4A, MP2, OGG, and AAC, each with different sampling rates, before being resampled back to 16kHz.
-Transmission encoding involves employing multiple Voice over Internet Protocol (VoIP) or telephony transformation techniques, such as G.711, G.726, Adaptive Multi-Rate Wideband (AMR-WB), and GSM, with varying bitrates. \cite{cohen2022study} simulates the random packet loss as augmentation.
-Meanwhile, \cite{Tomilov2021, li2022multi} apply band-pass finite impulse response (FIR) filters to mimic speech codec, which may cause information loss at specific frequency bands.
+In multimedia encoding, raw speech is transformed into various codecs with different sampling rates, before being resampled back to 16kHz.
+Transmission encoding involves employing multiple Voice over Internet Protocol (VoIP) or telephony transformation techniques, with varying bit rates.
+Cohen et al. \cite{cohen2022study} simulate the random packet loss as augmentation.
+Meanwhile, Tomilov et al. \cite{Tomilov2021} apply band-pass finite impulse response (FIR) filters to mimic speech codec, which may cause information loss at specific frequency bands.

-Other commonly used DA techniques include speed perturbation \cite{wang2022multi}, time stretching \cite{chakravarty2023data}, pitch shifting \cite{chakravarty2023data}, addition of noise and room impulse responses (RIRs) \cite{tak2022rawboost, muller23_interspeech}, and generation of new spoofed audio samples using various vocoders \cite{wang2022multi}.
-It is common practice to combine multiple DA techniques, involving both online and offline implementations, to further enhance the model's robustness \cite{babu2022exploration, wu2022ustc, chen2020generalization, lee2023experimental}.
-However, experiment results indicate that the effectiveness of DA techniques may be feature-dependent or dataset-dependent.
-For instance, channel simulation, which includes applying codecs, adding additive noise and RIRs, does not perform well for LFCC-based anti-spoofing models \cite{Zhang2021channeleffect} but is effective for models utilizing features pre-trained with wav2vec 2.0 \cite{lin2022light}.
+Other commonly used DA techniques include speed perturbation \cite{wang2022multi}, time stretching \cite{chakravarty2023data}, pitch shifting \cite{chakravarty2023data}, and generation of new speech Deepfake samples using various vocoders \cite{wang2022multi}.
+It is common practice to combine multiple DA techniques, involving both online and offline implementations, to further enhance the model's robustness \cite{chen2020generalization, lee2023experimental}.

-Furthermore, DA may lead to data pollution when the augmented samples do not accurately represent the diversity of real-world conditions.
-To address this data pollution issue, Lin et al. \cite{lin2022light} implement split batch normalization (SBN) within the conventional LCNN blocks, where the BN layer is split into the main branch and an auxiliary branch, allowing the main branch to process weakly augmented training data and the auxiliary branch to handle strongly augmented data concurrently.
-By doing so, it prevents the main branch from being affected by data pollution caused by DA during the inference stage.